 Addressing violence and harassment at work

 Discrimination, harassment and assault continue to be widespread in BC, with a recent study finding that half of working women across Canada have endured sexual harassment, but fewer than 30% have reported it.
+Additionally, a 2019 nationwide survey of trans and non-binary people by Trans PULSE Canada found that 42% of participants had faced sexual harassment within the last five years.
 Addressing gender-based discrimination and harassment at work is a critical component of advancing gender economic equality in BC.

 - 2017 – West Coast LEAF intervened before the Supreme Court of Canada in Schrenk v BC Human Rights Tribunal, a case where the Court was called upon to decide whether a human rights complaint should proceed in situations where the complainant and the respondent are employees of different companies on the same construction site, and the respondent is not in a position of authority over the work of the complainant.